ChrisZieba/LogicPull/README.md

 * Create undo function
 * Add a variable lookup/finder in the editor
 * Select multiple nodes from graph and move
-* Disallow duplicate field names
+* Disallow duplicate variable field names

 __Viewer__